Tips for moving elderly parents closer to adult children.

 Talk with a geriatric care manager or social worker as you consider your options and what you can and cannot do for your parents.
 For example, you’ll need to consider whether they are taking their medications properly and whether they are eating properly.
 Has their mobility decreased?
 Is their overall health worsening?
 Are they becoming lonely or reclusive?
 All of these will help you in determining the level of care they’ll need.

-Other items to think about include the following:
+In regards to their level of care, other items to think about include the following:

 • Consider which activities of daily living your parents can do independently, such as eating, bathing, and using the bathroom.